 To help you get settled, we have created the Resource Guide for Residential Customers.
 In this guide you will find everything you need to know about our services including water, garbage, recycling, your responsibilities as a homeowner, and so much more!

-For more information, please visit us at www.aquatera.ca.
+For more information, please visit us at www.aquatera.ca, email us at myaccount@aquatera.ca or phone us at 780.538.0340.